Nxtra/blogs-david-en-nick/skeleton.md

 # Cloudformation example
-You automate all of this using cloudformation.
+You automate all of this using `cloudformation`.
+Writing this `cloudformation` template isn't obvious.
+Therefore we provided a repository that you can deploy on your cloud account to get started.
 Follow this link to find an example of how to configure this with `cloudformation`: [https://github.com/Nxtra/AWS-Firehose-Json-Parquet-Conversion-Example](https://github.com/Nxtra/AWS-Firehose-Json-Parquet-Conversion-Example)

-# Conclusion (Nick + David)
+# Conclusion

-We have created a datalake on s3 that is partitioned, queryable and in optimal format.
+We have achieved creating a datalake on S3.
+Our data lake is not yet ready to be used for analysis.
+We'd like to highlight the following points of attention:
+* Using the `Parquet` format to store the data on S3.
+As mentioned this format increases query performance and reduces the storage needed which results in reduced costs.
+* Partitioning of the data by `Kinesis Firehose` processing timestamp.
+Using the `hive` convention allows you to have named partitions.
+* You can define all the necessary cloud resources in a `cloudformation` template.
+This makes deployment of your solution to different environments a lot simpler.

+As mentioned above our data is still partitioned according to processing time on kinesis instead of a timestamp coming from the data itself.
+Therefore our next step will be to repartition the data using a timestamp from the events themselves.
+This will be explored in our next blog!